Tanvir Gill: Career

-Before joining ET Now she worked with CNBC-TV18 from 2006-2009.

-Tanvir completed her graduation in commerce from Jesus Mary College & MBA in finance from Delhi University.
-She is an NCFM-NSE certified mutual fund advisor.
-While at CNBC-TV18, she hosted morning band shows like Your Stocks and Mid Cap Radar.
-She also anchored the hugely popular segment, "Saas Bahu Sensex", that gave investment advise to women investors all over India.
-She also provided India reports for the CNBC Worldwide programs CNBC Cash Flow and CNBC Capital Connection.

-In Nov 2015 Tanvir covered PM Narendra Modi's historic visit to the UK interviewing policy makers like Priti Patel, Employment Minister UK Government, Lord Jim O'Neill, Commercial Secy UK Treasury, Lord Mayor of London Allan Yarrow & top markets speakers as also economists & corporate honchos in Lord Meghnad Desai, Sunil Bharti Mittal, Victorio Colao, GP Hinduja, Baba Kalyani, Vindi Banga, Tulsi Tanti among others.
-She was the only Indian business journalist to cover the G 20 Summit in Antalya Turkey for Times Now & ET Now.
+In Nov 2015 Gill covered PM Narendra Modi's visit to the UK interviewing policy makers like Priti Patel, Employment Minister UK Government, Lord Jim O'Neill, Commercial Secy UK Treasury, & economists & corporate honchos in Lord Meghnad Desai, Sunil Bharti Mittal, Baba Kalyani, Tulsi Tanti among others.

-In Jan 2016 Tanvir hosted The Economic Times Global Business Summit.
+In Jan 2016 Gill hosted The Economic Times Global Business Summit.
 In attendance were PM Narendra Modi, Finance minister Arun Jaitley and other cabinet minister like Mr Jayant Sinha, global CEOs including Andrew Witty of GlaxoSmithKline, Dominic Barton of McKinsey & Company, and speakers like Nassim Nicholas Taleb.
-In July 2016 Tanvir covered the Brexit vote & its implications as it happened from Canary Wharf in London getting the big investors to react on the big event.
-In May 2017, Tanvir covered the coveted Berkshire Hathaway Shareholders Meeting 2017 for viewers & readers of the Times of India Group.
+In July 2016 Tanvir covered the Brexit vote & its implications as it happened from Canary Wharf in London.
+In May 2017, Tanvir covered the Berkshire Hathaway Shareholders Meeting 2017 for viewers & readers of the Times of India Group.

 In February 2019, Gill returned to CNBC, this time as anchor and reporter for its Singapore-based Asia network.
 On 2 December of the same year, she became co-anchor of the Asia version of Street Signs.